-By contrast, restrictions on digital actors have taken a piece-meal form, covering certain specific highrisk activities, while otherwise leaving the field free for companies to innovate and prosper.
-Another factor here is the strong protection enjoyed by free-speech under the US Constitution (Johns, 2015).
+By contrast, restrictions on digital actors have taken a piecemeal form, covering certain specific highrisk activities, while otherwise leaving the field free for companies to innovate and prosper.
+Another factor here is the strong protection enjoyed by free speech under the US Constitution (Johns, 2015).
 This is reflected, inter alia, in the tolerant attitude of the lawmaker towards the practice - essential to the business-models of many internet concerns - of large-scale data-collection, trading and analysis.
 Here one looks in vain for overarching data protection legislation akin to the EU's GDPR.
 Rather, the US has taken a 'pocket-based' approach limited to particular sectors, such as the rules to protect sensitive health data under the 1996 Health Insurance Portability and Accountability Act (HIPAA).
-Beyond these specific areas of coverage, it is felt sufficient protection is provided to individuals through the operation of the market (where rogue data uses are penalized by loss of consumer trust and goodwill), as well as ex post facto liability in case of proven individual harm, through privacy-based torts.
+Beyond these specific areas of coverage, it is felt that sufficient protection is provided to individuals through the operation of the market (where rogue data uses are penalized by loss of consumer trust and goodwill), as well as ex post facto liability in case of proven individual harm, through privacybased torts.

-At the same time, there is also one mechanism, whose de facto effect is to impose ex ante regulatory duties on internet companies.
+The effect of these laws has arguably been to concentrate rights and privileges in the hands of a powerful few: indeed it does not appear coincidental that the US is the home of the 'GAFAM' 'big five IT conglomerations of Google, Apple, Facebook (Meta), Amazon and Microsoft.
+In this regard, in the US too, there are ongoing legislative attempts to curb the anti-competitive potential of such entities, such as the 2021 'Ending of Platform Monopolies Act'.[28]
+At the same time, there is also an existing mechanism, whose de facto effect is to impose ex ante regulatory duties on IT companies.
 This takes the form of possible action by executive agencies, notably the Federal Trade Commission (FTC) against companies, whose data practices are seriously deceptive or unfair towards consumers, or otherwise violate specific protective statutes.
 Here, even without proof of individual damage, the FTC has the power to impose significant fines.
 A number of large internet concerns have been the subject of such investigations, sometimes resulting in expensive settlements, as happened to Google in respect of its tracking of children's use of YouTube (Min, 2019) and to Facebook over its complicity in the Cambridge Analytica scandal (Federal Trade Commission, 2019).
 In 2020, the FTC issued a business guidance on AI and algorithms recommending that the use of AI should be transparent, fair, and accountable (Federal Trade Commission, 2020).
-Enforcement actions followed.
+Enforcement actions followed4.

 In relation to AI-based technologies, there is a similar starting point that government regulation should not unduly interfere with innovative business practices.
-This is reflected in the November 2020 guidance on approach to AI issued by the White House to federal agencies.
+This is reflected in the November 2020 guidance on approach to AI issued by the White House to federal agencies5.
 Subsequently, there are further indications that, at least in the case of AI, the US government may attempt to take a more overarching regulatory approach.
-In October 2021, the Presidential Office of Science and Technology suggested the need for a general 'Bill of Rights' in this area, to protect citizens from the risks posed by such technology accompanied by a public request.
+In October 2021, the Presidential Office of Science and Technology suggested the need for a general 'Bill of Rights' in this area, to protect citizens from the risks posed by such technology accompanied by a public request6.
+As part of a 'National Artificial Intelligence Initiative' (NAII) it has also recently published a Blueprint for an 'AI Bill of Rights, containing a set of non-binding principles to guide the development and deployment of AI7.